-You can purchase Castle of Dreams Chapter Books for Young Readers & Solo Piano Music
+You can purchase Castle of Dreams Children's Chapter Books for Young Readers & Piano Music Sheet Music

-You can purchase Castle of Dreams Chapter Books for Young Readers & Solo Piano Music
+You can purchase Castle of Dreams Children's Chapter Books for Young Readers & Piano Music Sheet Music

 Once upon a time, a long, long time ago, a time when there were castles, princes, and princesses, a time when fairy tales and dreams made life a magical time to live, a young prince was born and named Prince Samuel.
 He was destined to be king someday.

 He lived on a small island in the North Atlantic, not far from the isle of Ireland, and was part of a royal family who owned a castle, as well as the surrounding land and village.

 The castle had many servants, and one of the chambermaids, Eleanor, gave birth to a daughter two years after Prince Samuels’s birth.
 She named her Megan.

 Eleanor had the role of taking care of Samuel from the time of his birth, and now had to watch her own daughter Megan as well.

 As Samuel and Megan grew up together, they had an instant bond.
 Being two years older, Samuel would play with Megan, teaching her things about royal life, and he protected her from harm.
 One of their favorite places to play was on the west side of the castle, where there was a tall and very old tree that was so large that it could provide shelter for them from the rain in a large opening cut into the base of the tree’s trunk.